Naga, Camarines Sur: Locally led revolt of Angeles and Plazo (1898)

 A display at Museo Historico de Universidad de Sta.
 Isabel depicting Elias Angeles and Felix Plazo, two Bicolano revolutionaries during the Spanish period.

-This revolt marked a turning point in Naga City's history, bringing an end to over 323 years of Spanish rule since the founding of Nueva Cáceres.
 A city ordinance, passed by the Naga City Government, designates September 19 as Liberation Day in the City of Naga.
 This is ordinance number 2006-050.
 The ordinance also outlines activities for commemorating Liberation Day and allocates funds to support them.